Blog · Analysis · Last reviewed June 15, 2026

 The Consent Layer for Synthetic People

 Digital replicas turn voice and likeness into operational media.
-The core governance question is not only whether an artifact is labeled, but whether the person was allowed to refuse simulation.
+Labeling the artifact answers one question; the core governance question is whether the person was allowed to refuse simulation at all.

 The Person as Media